 The UK Government has powers to compel deal parties as well as third-party individuals and businesses located in the UK to provide information or give evidence in relation to its screening and assessment functions under the NSI Act.
-Further guidance on how the UK Government expects to use its 'call in' power is set out in its draft statement of intent, which is currently under public consultation until 31 August 2021.
+Further guidance on how the UK Government expects to use its "call in" power is set out in its statement of intent.